Guide - The Best of Park City

 Session lengths vary from focused golden-hour outings to full-day explorations covering multiple locations.
 For truly unique perspectives, hot air ballooning offers aerial photography opportunities.

-Local Insight: The best light happens at sunrise and sunset—commit to early alarms or skip last runs.
+Local Insight: The best light happens at sunrise and sunset—commit to early alarms or skip last runs or rides.
 Fall aspen color peaks for just 7-10 days, typically late September; serious photographers plan specifically around this window.

 Create Your Free Park City Guide →